Skip to main content

 For a document with a slugified title flavor-naming, the file name would for instance be scs-xxxx-v1-flavor-naming.md; for a Supplement of scs-0100-v3-flavor-naming.md, the file name might be scs-0100-w1-flavor-naming-implementation-testing.md (note the w1!).

-Upon acceptance by the group of people identified by the track, a number is assigned (the next unused number) and the proposer is asked to rename the file to replace the xxxx with that number.
+Upon acceptance by the group of people identified by the track, a number is assigned (the next unused number) and the proposer is asked to rename the file to replace the xxxx with that number before the merge of the pull request.

 Note: Documents on the Design Record track MAY be proposed or accepted directly into Stable state, if no further discussion is required.